-The card holder’s department Director is responsible for notifying the P-Card Administrator upon any change in the card holder’s employment status.
+The card holder’s department General Manager is responsible for notifying the P-Card Administrator upon any change in the card holder’s employment status.
 This is includes, but is not limited to, layoff, termination, leave of absence, and long term disability.

 The Corporation of the City of Sarnia assumes liability for all authorized charges on the P-Cards, not the individual cardholder.
 Misuse and/or failure to meet card holder responsibilities may result in cancellation or suspension of the P-Card and furthermore, may result in disciplinary action up to and including termination.

-Procurement Card Program Administrator shall be as appointed by the Director of Finance.
+Procurement Card Program Administrator shall be as appointed by the Treasurer.

 Card Holder Responsibilities